ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance-wkld.md

 ## Hosts per site (Multizone VMware instance only)
 {: #vrw-orderinginstance-wkld-hosts}

-Choose the number of vSAN stretched cluster resource hosts to be deployed in two availability zones.
+Choose the number of vSAN™ stretched cluster resource hosts to be deployed in two availability zones.
 The hosts must be deployed and scaled in pairs (one per site).

 ## vSAN configuration
 {: #vrw-orderinginstance-wkld-vsan}